sonic-net/SONiC/doc/vxlan/EVPN/EVPN_VxLAN_Multihoming.md

 The following components will undergo changes to support EVPN Multihoming:

-- TeamMgrd
 - Zebra
 - Fpmsyncd
 - Fdbsyncd
 - Fdborch
 - VxlanOrch
-- LinkTrackOrch
+- TeamMgrd

 No impact is anticipated to MCLAG and LAG modules, e.g.

 - ICCPd
 - mclagsyncd

-### 3.3.1 MCLAG Management-framework transformer
+### 3.3.1 Management-framework transformer
 Configuration handling of MCLAG should now be aware of EVPN Ethernet-Segment configurations and throw appropriate errors in order to achieve mutual-exclusion between EVPN Multihoming and MCLAG features.
 OpenConfig evpn yang is imported into SONiC and ethernet-segment URIs are implemented.
 OpenConfig LACP yang already has system-id-mac configuration and it will be implemented.